 Have you ever wondered which different types of photography lenses exist?

 When children, still pure and shameless, begin to perceive the world, everything claims his attention.
 They are learning to see.

 Coming back to photography, learning again is a must.
 This time, though, through the diverse lenses out there.

 The angle of view of all lenses is related to the focal length in mm.
-Since there are different cameras with different sensors, we talk about focal length (mm) referred to 35mm.
+Since there are different cameras with different sensors, we talk about focal length (mm) referred to as 35mm.
 This distance is the diagonal of both the film and the full-frame camera’s sensor.

 Shutting an eye, what the other one sees would be the same as a 50mm (or normal lens).
 On the other hand, looking with both eyes, the view through would look like a 24-100mm lens.

-Let´s have a look at the different kind of lenses.
+Let´s have a look at the different kinds of lenses.
 All can be fixed lenses (also known as prime lenses) or zoom lenses.

 FISHEYE LENSES (12-15mm, ≥ 180º view angle)

 They have 180º or more and come with big distortion.
 Looking through them would cause the same effect as doing so through a spyhole.
 Other features include focusing to a minimum distance of 10 cm and curving the horizon (shotting 45º above the horizon will get you the maximum curve possible).
 Our tip, check out corners on the viewfinder prior to picturing something to avoid an unwished foot or hand.